atosorigin/bullsequana-edge-system-management/README.md

   * If you have any requirements that is not currently addressed, then please let us know by creating a new issue [here](https://github.com/atos/MISM/issues)

 ## LICENSE
-This project is licensed under GPL-3.0 License.
+Bull Sequana Edge Ansible playbooks project is licensed under GPL-3.0 License.
 Please see the [COPYING](./COPYING.md) for more information